Home » Departments » Police » Police FAQ

 How do I get a copy of my accident report?

-I need my accident report case number for my insurance company.
+I need the case number of my accident report for my insurance company.
 Can I get this?

 I was in an accident and need the other driver's insurance company.
 How do I get this information?

-If a police report was done, and if the other person has insurance, that information should be noted on the accident report.
+If a police report was made and the other person has insurance, that information should be noted on the accident report.
 We will give you this information if you are the driver and/or owner of one of the vehicles involved in the accident.

 When do I have to report an accident to the Police?

 According to N.H.
-RSA 264:25, Reporting Requirements: In the State of New Hampshire, any Motor Vehicle Accident causing death, personal injury, or combined damage in excess of $1,000 must be reported in writing to the Division of Motor Vehicles within 15 days.
+RSA 264:25, Reporting Requirements: In New Hampshire, any Motor Vehicle Accident causing death, personal injury, or combined damage over $1,000 must be reported in writing to the Division of Motor Vehicles within 15 days.

 This can be accomplished by calling the Police to the scene so that they can file a report.
-If the police file a report this meets the above requirement, and you as the driver are not required to notify the Division of Motor Vehicles.
+If the police file a report that meets the above requirement, you, as the driver, are not required to notify the Division of Motor Vehicles.

-An alternative to calling the Police is to obtain a State of New Hampshire Motor Vehicle Accident Report form and complete it yourself and then mail it to the State.
-These forms are available at the Manchester Police Department, as well as at the Registry of Motor Vehicles.
+An alternative to calling the Police is to obtain a State of New Hampshire Motor Vehicle Accident Report form, complete it yourself, and then mail it to the State.
+These forms are available at the Manchester Police Department and the Registry of Motor Vehicles.